Why governments put trade controls in place, how they work for exporters, and how traders can apply for a licence.

 Certain specific sanctions are imposed on dual-use goods such as petrochemicals or telecommunications items.

 Some sanctions contain import bans.
-There are currently import bans on certain goods originating or shipped from Iran and Syria.
 Read more information on import controls.

 It is a criminal offence to breach a financial sanction, without an appropriate licence or authorisation from HM Treasury.

 HM Treasury is responsible for:

 - the implementation and administration of international financial sanctions in effect in the UK